coolbutuseless/eventloop/README.md

 ## Global State

+-   Set things in the parent environment with “\<\<-”
+    -   Usually a bit of code smell!
 -   The graphics device is a dumb canvas that gets cleared and drawn every frame.
 -   R functions don’t have any idea of C’s static variables